FabricMC/fabric-docs/develop/items/custom-shields.md

 - A normal item model which uses the vanilla shield as a parent.
 - A blocking item model which uses the vanilla shield's blocking model as a parent.
 - A conditional client item that displays the normal item model normally and the blocking model when blocking.
+This client item uses the special model renderer we created earlier, and supplies it with the texture we'll be using, `guidite_shield_base`.

 <<< @/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java#shield